testproject-io/java-sdk-examples/README.md

 #### Test Annotations

-TestProject SDK provides annotations to describe the test and it's parameters:
+TestProject SDK provides annotations to describe the test and its parameters:

  1. The ***Test*** annotation is used to better describe the Test and define how it will appear later in TestProject UI:
     * **name** - The name of the test (if omitted, the name of the class will be used).
     * **description** - A description of the test which is shown in various places in TestProject platform (e.g. reporting dashboard).
 The description may contain placeholders {{propertyName}} that will be changed dynamically according to test parameters.
+    * **version** - A version string which is used for future reference.
  1. The ***Parameter*** annotation is used to better describe your Test inputs and outputs, in the example above there are two inputs - *url* and *expectedTitle*.
     * **description** - The description of the parameter
     * **direction** - Defines the parameter as an *input* (default if omitted) or an *output* parameter.
 An *input* parameter will receive values when the test is executed while the *output* parameter value will be retrieved at the end of test execution (and can be used in following steps later on in the automation scenario).